Lattice-Data/lattice-tools/docs/submit_metadata.md

 	}
 ]
 ```
-An identifier (number or letter) should be appended to the property names w/ '-' in order to group them appropriately...
+An identifier (number or letter) should be appended to the property names with '-' in order to group them appropriately...
 | plate_barcode_details-1.barcode | plate_barcode_details-1.plate_location | plate_barcode_details-2.barcode | plate_barcode_details-2.plate_location |
 |:--|:--|:--|:--|
 | ATGCCGCCG| A1 | TGAAACGAC | A2 |